 J&J Fined $2 Billion for Off-Label Promotion of Invega

-Invega gained FDA approval for adult schizophrenia treatment in 2006.
+Invega gained U.S. Food and Drug Administration (FDA) approval for adult schizophrenia treatment in 2006.
 In 2011, it was approved for adolescent schizophrenia treatment.

 But doctors also prescribe Invega for off-label uses such as depression, obsessive-compulsive disorder (OCD), attention deficit hyperactivity disorder (ADHD), and personality disorders.
 Doctors may legally prescribe drugs off-label, but it is illegal for pharmaceutical companies to promote off-label drug uses.